ArunGovil/cmdr/README.md

 ## What is cmdr?

-cmdr is a directory of frequently used commands in software development, categorized across different technologies.
+cmdr is a directory of frequently used commands in daily software development, categorized across different technologies.

 ## Running locally